thib-s/python_cluster/README.md

     - jupyter notebook
     - all ipyparallel dependencies
     - some dependencies may have been forgotten, if so, let me know !
- 2. add an environnement variable CLUSTER\_ENV\_LOC leading to the root of your environnement
+ 2. add a file called .cluster\_env\_loc at the root of your home dir.
+It must contain the location of yor env dir.
+WARNING this has been done so because environment var don't work through ssh connection.
+This is very unsecure as the content of this file may lead to arbitrary code execution !
+Any other solution is welcome !
  3. clone this git repo on the node

 note: these steps can be run in the shared directory or in you can repeat this operation on each node